Horospheres in Teichm\"uller space and mapping class group: Preliminaries

 We will use the ergodic decomposition of a measured foliation later in this paper.
 By removing the critical graph, a measured foliation $\mathcal{F}$ is decomposed into a finite number of connected components, each of which is either a cylinder foliated by closed leaves or a minimal component on which every leaf is dense.
 Furthermore, the transverse measure on a minimal component $D$ can be represented as a finite sum of projectively distinct ergodic measures:

 We refer to \cite{Ivanov1992Subgroups, lenzhen2010criteria} for more details.

-A measured foliation $\mathcal{F}'$ is an \emph{indecomposable component} of $\mathcal{F}$ if it is either one of the cylindrical components of $\mathcal{F}$, or it is measure equivalent to one of the minimal components $D\subset S$ with one of the ergodic measures $\mu_{D,k}$.
-A measured foliation $\mathcal{F}$ is \emph{indecomposable} if it has only one indecomposable component.
+A measured foliation $\mathcal{F}'$ is called an \emph{indecomposable component} of $\mathcal{F}$ if it is either one of the cylindrical components of $\mathcal{F}$, or it is measure equivalent to some minimal component of $\mathcal{F}$ endowed with one of the ergodic measures.
+A measured foliation $\mathcal{F}$ is \emph{indecomposable} if it has a unique indecomposable component.
 We denote the set of indecomposable measured foliations on $S$ by $\mathcal{MF}_{ind}$.

 Thus an indecomposable measured foliation is equivalent to either a weighted simple close curve or a minimal component on a subsurface with an ergodic measure.
-In particular, uniquely ergodic measured foliations are indecomposable (a measured foliation $\F$ is \emph{uniquely ergodic} if it is minimal and any topologically equivalent $\G$ is measure equivalent to a multiple of $\F$).
+In particular, uniquely ergodic measured foliations are indecomposable.
+We recall that a measured foliation $\F$ is \emph{uniquely ergodic} if it is minimal and any topologically equivalent measured foliation is measure equivalent to a multiple of $\F$.

 Usually, we will represent a measured foliation $\mathcal{F}$ as a finite sum